Skip to main content

 Ethics Review Process

-Find out about Ethics@Bath, the new online system for submitting and reviewing research ethics applications, launched on April 3rd 2023.
+Find out about Ethics@Bath, the new online system for submitting and reviewing research ethics application forms.

 Image showing research ethics text using old printing blocks.